 Dr Rob de Vries, PhD, MA.
 Research Staff, Chair of the EBTC Scientific Advisory Council

-Rob de Vries' research has always focused on the intersection between ethics and methodological aspects of animal experiments, studying biology and philosophy and holding a PhD in the ethics of animal experimentation.
-He currently works as a scientific researcher and coordinator at SYRCLE (the SYstematic Review Centre for Laboratory animal Experimentation) in Nijmegen, the Netherlands.
-Dr de Vries is mainly responsible for organizing hands-on training in systematic reviews of animal studies and for coaching researchers who are conducting their own systematic reviews.
+Rob de Vries' research has always focused on the intersection between ethics and the methodological aspects of animal experiments, studying biology and philosophy and holding a PhD in the ethics of animal experimentation.
+He currently works as a scientific researcher and (project) manager at SYRCLE (the SYstematic Review Centre for Laboratory animal Experimentation) in Nijmegen, the Netherlands, where he is mainly responsible for organizing hands-on trainings in systematic reviews of non-clinical studies (notably for EFSA) and for coaching researchers who are conducting their own systematic reviews.
 He has been involved in several systematic reviews related to food safety, environmental safety, and harmful effects of medical interventions.
 Rob co-leads EBTC's development of new tools for improving the quality and consistency of peer-review of in vitro studies and is the current coordinator of Good Cell Culture Practice